AryaHassanli/Gendage/README.md

 #### How to use AgeDB and UTKFace

 After downloading the compressed files, move them to the datasets folder.
 The code itself decompress them when you run the code for the first time.
 For the AgeDB, the compressed file is password protected.
-You can either decompress it using the password you received from the author or put the password at the very begining line of `dataLoaders/AgeDB.py` by change the `zip_pass=b'UNKWONW'` to `zip_pass=b'PASSWORD'` where `PASSWORD` is the one that the AgeDB author has provided.
+You can either decompress it using the password you received from the author or put the password at the very beginning line of `dataLoaders/AgeDB.py` by change the `zip_pass=b'UNKWONW'` to `zip_pass=b'PASSWORD'` where `PASSWORD` is the one that the AgeDB author has provided.

-Rather than using the provided `datasets` folder it is possibe to create a folder with any name anywhere on your disk.
+Rather than using the provided `datasets` folder it is possible to create a folder with any name anywhere on your disk.
 In this case, the path to the new datasets folder should be set in CLI or config file.

 The datasets folder structure would be as below: